lisp-mirror/tinmop/README.txt

     │ username = username
     └────

-    If this file does not exists or is invalid tinmop will refuse to start.
+    If this file does not exists or is invalid tinmop could be used just as a gemini client.

     Please check the man page (tinmop(1)) for more information.